geospace-code/h5fortran-mpi/README.md

 # hdf5-benchmark

-benchmarking speed of HDF5 writes from MPI parallel workers
+benchmarking speed of HDF5 writes from MPI parallel workers.
+Once the program is built as in the following sections, run benchmarks in the [scripts](./scripts) directory.

 ## Build HDF5 Parallel library